diecknet/diecknet-blog/content/en/posts/2022/2022-07-21-Azure-AD-Connect-Staging-mode-PowerShell.md

 ## Investigate the Parameters of the ADSyncGlobalSettings Object

-So the interesting stuff is hidden in the `parameters`-property.
-The settings regarding the Staging Mode lays in `Microsoft.Synchronize.StagingMode`.
+So the interesting stuff is hidden in the "parameters"-property.
+The settings regarding the Staging Mode lays in "Microsoft.Synchronize.StagingMode".

 ```powershell
 $aadSyncSettings.parameters